-We present improved methods for calculating confidence intervals and p-values in a specific class of statistical model that can incorporate uncertainties in parameters that themselves represent uncertainties (informally, "errors on errors") called the Gamma Variance Model (GVM).
-This model contains fixed parameters, generically called $\varepsilon$ , that represent the relative uncertainties in estimates of standard deviations of Gaussian distributed measurements.
-If the $\varepsilon$ parameters are small, one can construct confidence intervals and p-values using standard asymptotic methods.
+We present improved methods for calculating confidence intervals and p-values in specific class of statistical model that can incorporate uncertainties in parameters that themselves represent uncertainties (informally, "errors on errors") called the Gamma Variance Model (GVM).
+This model contains fixed parameters, generically called ε , that represent the relative uncertainties in estimates of standard deviations of Gaussian distributed measurements.
+If the ε parameters are small, one can construct confidence intervals and p-values using standard asymptotic methods.
 This is formally similar to the familiar situation of a large data sample, in which estimators for all adjustable parameters have Gaussian distributions.
-Here we address the important case where the $\varepsilon$ parameters are not small and as a consequence the asymptotic distributions do not represent a good approximation.
-We investigate improved test statistics based on the technology of higher-order asymptotics ( $p^$ approximation and Bartlett correction).
+Here we address the important case where the ε parameters are not small and as a consequence the asymptotic distributions do not represent a good approximation.
+The improvements are based on the technology of higher-order asymptotics (p^{} approximation and Bartlett correction).

-Keywords: Gamma Variance Model, higher-order asymptotics, $p^$ approximation, Bartlett correction
+Keywords: Gamma Variance Model, higher-order asymptotics, p^\ast approximation, Bartlett correction